 Winemaker: Marco Cirillo

 440 is a project on which I work with Grenache maestro Marco Cirillo.
 This wine highlights the easy drinkability that Cabernet Sauvignon can provide here in the Barossa.
-Although I’m never a fan of pronounced methoxypyrazine characters in Sauvignon Blanc, I believe that the suppression of these characters in local Cabernets has resulted in a regional style that sometimes plays in the no-man’s land of aromatics and flavour.
-I often taste local Cabernets and long for less ripeness, more varietal definition, more leaf, more drive.
+Although I’m never a fan of pronounced methoxypyrazine characters in Sauvignon Blanc, I believe that the suppression of these characters has resulted in a regional style of Cabernet that sometimes plays in the no-man’s land of aromatics and flavour.
+I yearn for less ripeness, more varietal definition, more leaf, more drive.
 Multiple pickings, partial whole-bunch, a cool wild ferment and maturation in four-year-old hogsheads have resulted in a wine that’s supple, perfumed, fresh, lifted and long.
 Red berry fruits jostle in the glass with mace, mint and fleur de sel.

 Why 440?
 I spent much of my early working life working as a professional musician.
 I was often that guy who whacked a tuning fork against his knee, held it up to his ear before blowing a long penetrating note on his oboe, to which all members of the orchestra tuned their instruments.
 That note is A440: 440 hertz, and the oboe purportedly gets to play it because of the piercing, penetrating nature of its timbre.